aws/aws-toolkit-vscode/designs/credentials/credentials-management.md

 Profiles are retrieved from the user's shared credentials files.
 The profile is handled and validated differently based on which fields are present.
 Handling and validation logic can be found in [sharedCredentialsProvider.ts](/src/credentials/providers/sharedCredentialsProvider.ts).

-Profiles that are not considered valid are not provided to the toolkit.
-When connecting in the toolkit, the user is not able to select these Credentials to work with.
-Validation issues detected are written to the logs to help users understand why a profile is not available in the toolkit.
+Only profiles that are considered valid are provided to the toolkit.
+When validation issues are detected, they are written to the logs to help users understand why the toolkit is having difficulties with a profile.
+Users running the 'Connect to AWS' command will not see invalid profiles in the list of Credentials.

 Examples of validation include: